xpack-dev-tools/ninja-build-xpack/README-MAINTAINER.md

 xpm run build-develop-debug --config darwin-x64 -C ~/Work/xpack-dev-tools/ninja-build-xpack.git
 ```

-The build takes a few minutes.
+The build takes a few minutes to complete.

 When functional, push the `xpack-develop` branch to GitHub.